 We thank Wentai Deng and Ruozhen Gong for helpful discussions.
-This work received support from the National Science Foundation (QLCI grant OMA-2120757).
+This work received support from the National

+Science Foundation (QLCI Grant No. OMA-2120757).
 Z.L. acknowledges financial support by the QuICS Lanczos Graduate Fellowship.
-D.D. acknowledges support by the NSF GRFP under Grant No. DGE-1840340, an LPS Quantum Graduate Fellowship, and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder program (award number DE-SC0019040).
-A.V.G. was also supported in part by AFOSR, DoE ASCR Accelerated Research in Quantum Computing program (award No. DE-SC0020312), DoE ASCR Quantum Testbed Pathfinder program (awards No. DE-SC0019040 and No. DE-SC0024220), NSF STAQ program, AFOSR MURI, and DARPA SAVaNT AD-VENT.
+D.D. acknowledges support by the NSF GRFP under Grant No. DGE-1840340, an LPS Quantum Graduate Fellowship, and the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder program (Award No. DE-SC0019040).
+A.V.G. was also supported in part by AFOSR, DoE ASCR Accelerated Research in Quantum Computing program (Award No. DE-SC0020312), DoE ASCR Quantum Testbed Pathfinder program (Awards No. DE-SC0019040 and No. DE-SC0024220), NSF STAQ program, AFOSR MURI, and DARPA SAVaNT ADVENT.
 Support is also acknowledged from the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
-D.H. acknowledges funding from the US department of defense through a QuICS Hartree fellowship.
+D.H. acknowledges funding from the US department of defense through a QuICS Hartree fellowship and from the Simons Insitute of the Theory of Computing, supported by DOE QSA.
 Y.K.L. acknowledges support from NIST, and from AFOSR MURI Scalable Certification of Quantum Computing Devices and Networks.